-Weighed against this is the fact that the exempt appendices contain the investment strategies of the investment managers.
+Weighed against this is the fact that the exempt appendix (1, 2 & 4) contains the opinions of Council officers and Panel members.
+It also contains details of the investment processes/strategies of the investment managers.
 It would not be in the public interest if advisors and officers could not express in confidence opinions which are held in good faith and on the basis of the best information available.
 The information to be discussed is also commercially sensitive and if disclosed could prejudice the commercial interests of the investment managers.